- 1. Use Google Search

 Using that as your base, you can then perform thorough keyword research to find SEO keywords and long-tail keywords to use in your blogs.

-3. Topic Research Tool (SEMRush)
+4. Try a Topic Research Tool

-Using a tool like SEMRUSH can help you tremendously speed up the process of finding new content topic ideas.
+Using a tool like Semrush can help you tremendously speed up the process of finding new content topic ideas.
 Keyword research tools combine data from a number of sources so you don’t have to do the process manually.

-Login to SEMRUSH and select TOPIC RESEARCH from the left menu.
+Login to Semrush and select TOPIC RESEARCH from the left menu.

 Type in your main topic and click GET CONTENT IDEAS.

-SEMRUSH will show you everything you need to know about the particular topic including:
+Semrush will show you everything you need to know about the particular topic, including:

 - Related topics